 Honey Lime Fruit Salad is the easiest and most gorgeous fruit salad recipe you can make.
 The dressing adds just the right amount of tart and sweet.

-What I'm talking about in this post is a straight up, colorful, fresh fruit salad that is lightly dressed with a sweet and tangy dressing.
+- This is a colorful, fresh fruit salad that is lightly dressed with a sweet and tangy dressing.

 - I always use some kind of red berry, and strawberries or raspberries are my favorite.